The Best of Spain: Ultimate 10 Day Spain Itinerary

 - Puente Romano: Cross the Roman Bridge over the river.
 From there, you can enjoy the typical postcard views of the famous mosque and Cordoba’s old town (though the river is quite drier these days).

 - Torre De Calahorra: At the end of the Roman Bridge is the Calahorra Tower.
 You can enter the tower to enjoy its museum on life in Cordoba during Al-Andaluz (the name of the Muslim-ruled area of the Iberian Peninsula).
 You can also enjoy views over Cordoba from its top.
-Tickets are €4.50 and can be purchased in person, but check the official site for hours.
+Tickets are €4.50 and can be purchased in person, but check the official site (…once they fix the site!) for hours.

 - Alcázar de los Reyes Cristianos: This medieval fortress-palace is located right by the famous mosque-cathedral and the river.
 It houses a few Roman mosaics, but visitors most-enjoy its gardens.
 Tickets could only be purchased in person when I went.
 They were €5.